 Sometimes, I’ll jack down the speed to 1.25x speed or 1x speed because I want to make sure I understand a topic or there’s something important I really want to emphasize.
 Some people lose retention and comprehension to impress their friends or strangers about how “fast” they can learn.
 In reality, they’re not even learning well.
 In the long run, that’ll cost them more in terms of knowledge, skill, and income.

 A study of 44 med students found that comprehension drops with an increase of playback speed to 1.5x from 1x.
-That said, this sample size is too small to really accept as proven fact.
+That said, this sample size is too small to prove anything.

 Deciding How to Absorb the Content